-- Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. - Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body. - Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by Councillors and each provides a check and a balance for each other's authority. - Developing the capabilities of Councillors and senior management to achieve effective leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: - ensuring Councillors and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged. - ensuring Councillors and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis. - ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external.
+- Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. - Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body. - Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by Councillors and each provides a check and a balance for each other's authority. - Developing the capabilities of Councillors and senior management to achieve effective leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: - Ensuring Councillors and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged. - Ensuring Councillors and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis. - Ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external. - Ensuring that there are structures in place to encourage public participation. - Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections.

-- Cabinet member portfolios aligned to 10 Ambitions. - The roles and responsibilities of the cabinet are set out in the council's Constitution, including the scheme of delegation. - Annual reports including Scrutiny, Audit, Safeguarding, provide details of performance against service specific activities. - Youth Parliament which encourages young people to engage with the council and its democratic processes. - Protocol for Elected Member/Officer Relations included within the council's constitution. - Member Development Programme Elected Member induction, training and development programme. - The council's Leadership Team has a defined role and area of responsibility and all senior officers have job descriptions which set out respective responsibilities and accountabilities. - Regular briefings between the Leader and the Chief Executive. - The council-wide process for understanding the performance and professional development needs of our employees along with a suite of policies to support employee performance toward delivering excellence. - Employee engagement survey helps understand how the council is performing against other organisations both in the public and private sector and identifies services and areas for improvement. - Induction programme for staff and ongoing appraisal, training and development. - The council-wide process for understanding the performance and professional development needs of our employees along with a suite of policies to support employee performance toward delivering excellence.
+- · Cabinet member portfolios are aligned to 10 Ambitions. - The roles and responsibilities of the cabinet are set out in the council's Constitution, including the scheme of delegation. - Annual reports including Scrutiny, Audit, Safeguarding, provide details of performance against service specific activities. - Youth Parliament which encourages young people to engage with the council and its democratic processes. - Protocol for Elected Member/Officer Relations included within the council's constitution. - There is a Member Development Programme and newly Elected Member induction, that aim to meet the needs of the organisation and elected members.
+This is reviewed and adapted on an annual basis.
+Corporate Governance is a core element of both the induction and wider development programme - The council's Leadership Team has a defined role and area of responsibility and all senior officers have job descriptions which set out respective responsibilities and accountabilities. - Regular briefings are scheduled between the Leader, Commissioners and the Chief Executive to discuss current and emerging issues that need to be addressed corporately.
+Any associated member development needs are routinely considered - The council-wide process for understanding the performance and professional development needs of our employees along with a suite of policies to support employee performance toward delivering excellence. - Employee engagement survey helps understand how the council is performing against other organisations both in the public and private sector and identifies services and areas for improvement. - Induction programme for staff and ongoing appraisal, training and development. - The council-wide process for understanding the performance and professional development needs of our employees along with a suite of policies to support employee performance toward delivering excellence.